-Recorlev (levoketoconazole, COR-003) is an investigational treatment that Stonebridge Biopharma is developing for endogenous Cushing’s disease.
-Endogenous means that symptoms occur because the body is producing too much cortisol.
+Recorlev (levoketoconazole, COR-003) is an investigational treatment that Stonebridge Biopharma is developing for endogenous Cushing’s syndrome.
+Endogenous means that symptoms occur because the body is producing too much of the hormone cortisol.
 In contrast, exogenous Cushing’s occurs when people take too much cortisol-containing medication.

 Too much cortisol throws off the body’s other systems.
 There is a wide range of Cushing’s symptoms, including obesity, high blood sugar levels, bone problems, and fatigue.

 Recorlev is a cortisol synthesis inhibitor, meaning that it keeps the adrenal gland from producing too much cortisol.

 Recorlev in clinical trials

 Each participant received increasing oral doses of Recorlev for up to 21 weeks until the mean levels of cortisol in the urine — known as mean urinary free cortisol, or mUFC — fell into a normal range or reached the maximum dosage of 600 mg twice daily.

-Once a therapeutic dose is established, participants continue to take that dose for six months.
-The goal is to identify a range of safe and effective doses that can reduce urinary free cortisol by the end of the six-month maintenance period.
+Once a therapeutic dose was established, participants continued to take that dose for six months.
+The goal was to identify a range of safe and effective doses that could reduce urinary free cortisol by the end of the six-month maintenance period.

-A second global Phase 3 clinical trial (NCT03277690) named LOGICS, began in early April 2018.
-This trial is recruiting participants who are 18 or older in the U.S., Europe, and Israel.
-Participants must have either completed the SONICS study or who have been diagnosed with endogenous Cushing’s disease that is not due to adrenal or pituitary cancer.
+A second global Phase 3 clinical trial (NCT03277690), named LOGICS, is recruiting participants who are 18 or older in the U.S., Europe, and Israel.
+Participants must have either completed the SONICS study or who have been diagnosed with endogenous Cushing’s syndrome that is not due to adrenal or pituitary cancer.

 This is a double-blind trial designed to assess the effectiveness, safety, and tolerability of Recorlev, as well as how the body absorbs and processes it.
 After a period of taking Recorlev, either in the SONICS study or in this study, some participants will be switched to a placebo and some will remain on the medication.
 Researchers will assess how frequently Recorlev stops working in patients who have had a period of withdrawal versus patients who have remained on the medication.
 Response to treatment will be assessed by measuring mUFC.